atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 ```

-Most of this code should be self explanatory by now, the only point of interest is the anchor tag where we point to the blogs content page by using `titleSlug`.
+Most of this code should be self-explanatory by now, the only point of interest is the anchor tag where we point to the blog's content page by using `titleSlug`.
 These links won't work right away because we have yet to make these content pages.

 Now to display a list of blogposts we are going to query Atomic Server using collections, so how do these collections work?